Photo by davide ragusa on Unsplash

 11:10 5.2 A Novel Separated Source Electrodes Kelvin (SSEK) Structure for Extracting Channel Mobility in the 4H-SiC VDMOSFET

-Institute of Electronics National Yang Ming Chiao Tung University
+Institute of Electronics, National Yang Ming Chiao Tung University, Hsinchu, Taiwan, R.O.C.

 ABSTRACT: A novel Separated Source Electrodes Kelvin (SSEK) structure that can effectively eliminate most of the series resistance of a VDMOSFET is proposed for extracting channel mobility.
 We are able to separately measure the resistance of the left and right channels, thereby allowing for a more accurate extraction of the channel mobility.